Plados Telma and Simonelli Group together in the Marlic project

 As is evident from the regional and European projects developed and the activities carried out, resource recovery is a central, challenging but also clearly achievable goal.

-?
-The collaborationone between Plados Telma and the Simonelli Group is also an excellent example of how companies can join forces to tackle the great challenge of sustainability.
+- The collaborationone between Plados Telma and the Simonelli Group is also an excellent example of how companies can join forces to tackle the great challenge of sustainability.

 It is a real industrial symbiosis that obtained in the MARLIC project between Plados Telma and the partner Group Simonelli.
 A couple of examples are Simonelli Group's use of a scrap from a Plados Telma sink to make a lid for a coffee grinder, simply by milling and levelling the top.

-A far more detailed study was where Plados Telma formulated an idoneo and completely recovered material and Simonelli Group had a mould designed with forma ideal for use as the covering structure of a professional coffee machine.
+A far more complex study was where Plados Telma formulated an idoneo and completely recovered material and Simonelli Group had a mould designed with forma ideal for use as the covering structure of a professional coffee machine.

 The green material designed, formulated and printed by Plados Telma has resulted in an aesthetically innovative, functional and environmentally friendly green shell.